Coder-0178/ShadowFiles/readme.md

 > If this is not intended, you can pass `skipClaim: true` as an option, but you will have to
 > reload yourself.

+# Bypassing ShadowFiles
+If you need to bypass ShadowFiles for whatever reason, you can pass the `X-SF-BYPASS` header and set it to a value like `1`.
+If this header is sent, it will bypass ShadowFiles.

+# Debugging ShadowFiles issues
+All assets that ShadowFiles responds with will return a `X-HANDLED-BY` header with the value `ShadowFiles`.
+If this header is present and set to that, then the asset was likely handled by ShadowFiles.
+This can help to narrow down problems.
+Using the DevTools `Network` panel can also help.

 # Managing Served Assets
 ## Creating a file
 Creating files to serve is easy.
 You can pass a string or an `ArrayBuffer`.